 3. Conclusion

 The above-mentioned issues illustrate that the best interests of the child are not a primary focus in legislation pertaining to school discipline.
-This article substantiates the validity of the statement that children should first come into conflict with the law before they are afforded a truly child-centred approach to address misconduct and crime, since the Schools Act does not comply with the requirements of a child-centred approach to deal with misconduct.
+This article substantiates the validity of the statement that the existing legal framework creates the impression that children should first come into conflict with the law before they are afforded a truly child-centred approach to address misconduct and crime, since the Schools Act does not comply with the requirements of a child-centred approach to deal with misconduct.
 It is therefore recommended that the legislator amends the Schools Act in this regard to ensure that transgressing learners are subjected to constitutionally compliant and child centred disciplinary processes and measures.
+Furthermore, amendments should also focus specifically on measures to respect, protect and promote the best-interest right of the other children who are affected by the misconduct as well as the school community at large.

 List of Abbreviations